turingschool-examples/task_manager_rails/README.md

 Congrats!
 You have finished your first Rails app that can handle full CRUD functionality for a database resource!
 We can now Create, Read, Update, and Delete tasks!

-## CFU
+## Checks for Understanding

 1. Define CRUD.
-2. Explain the difference between value and name in this line: `<input type='text' name='task[title]' value="<%= @task.title %>"/>`.
+1. Define MVC.
+1. What three files would you need to create/modify for a Rails application to respond to a `GET` request to `/tasks`, assuming you have a `Task` model.
-3. What are params?
+1. What are params?
 Where do they come from?
-4. Check out your routes.
+1. Check out your routes.
 Why do we need two routes each for creating a new Task and editing an existing Task?

 ### Completed Repository